PRWP Reproducibility Protocol

 - Date it was accessed.
 Month, year is enough.

-- If the data is accessible in a website, it should have a data URL where it can be downloaded.
+- If the data is accessible on a website, it should have a URL where it can be downloaded.

-- If the data is restricted, the data information should include how it was accessed and how other users could access the data.
+- If the data is restricted, the data information should include how it was accessed and how other users could access it.

-- Verify if the README has the Statement about Rights.
+- Verify that the README includes a Statement about Rights.

-- If the package has not enough information on the data, ask the authors for all missing information.
+- If the package does not have enough information on the data, ask the authors for all missing information.

 - For datasets that are publicly accessible but cannot be republished in the package, verify that the publicly available version matches the data provided by the authors.